“I don’t have a particular preference for chrysanthemum, yet there are indeed no better looking flowers after it blooms”Yuan Zhen (779-831)

 gazing intently at the white chrysanthemums -- not a speck of dust -Basho

 This final haiku by Basho was written during a visit to his apprentice Shiba Sonome in 1694 shortly before his death.
-The general consensus is that Basho wrote this poem as a way to honor to his student and her purity.
+The general consensus is that Basho wrote this poem as a way to honor his student and her purity.

 Chrysanthemums in England

 In 1901, Thomas Hardy published “The Last Chrysanthemum” in his book, Poems of the Past and Present.
-In this poem Hardy explores the relationship between nature and God through the imagery of the chrysanthemum.
+In this poem, Hardy explores the relationship between nature and God through the imagery of the chrysanthemum.

 Why should this flower delay so long To show its tremulous plumes?
 Now is the time of plaintive robin-song, When flowers are in their tombs.
 Through the slow summer, when the sun Called to each frond and whorl That all he could for flowers was being done, Why did it not uncurl?
 It must have felt that fervid call Although it took no heed, Waking but now, when leaves like corpses fall, And saps all retrocede.
 Too late its beauty, lonely thing, The season's shine is spent, Nothing remains for it but shivering In tempests turbulent.
 Had it a reason for delay, Dreaming in witlessness That for a bloom so delicately gay Winter would stay its stress? - I talk as if the thing were born With sense to work its mind; Yet it is but one mask of many worn By the Great Face behind.

 The Poetry Foundation says, “Though frequently described as gloomy and bitter, Hardy’s poems pay attention to the transcendent possibilities of sound, line, and breath—the musical aspects of language.”
 I believe that both of these observations are evident in the poem.
-There is a sense of loss and despair, but also a lyrical tone to this poem.

 Do you have a favorite poem about the Chrysanthemum?
 Let me know in a comment below.